-The Rule of Law was developed through the pioneering work of A.V.
+The Rule of Law was developed through the pioneering work of the A.V.
 Dicey.
-According to Stahl, the rule of law includes four important elements:
+According to Stahl, the rule of law includes four important elements.

-- 1. Human Rights Protection.
+- 1. Protection of human rights.

 - 2. Power sharing.

 - 3. Government by law.

 - 4. Administrative justice.

-Ashiddique formulated the existence of 13 main principles of the Rule of Law (Rechtsstaat) that apply today as follows: The 13 main principles are the main pillars that support the standing of a modern state so that it can be called a State of Law (The Rule of Law, or Rechtsstaat) in the true sense (Asshiddique, 2006):
+Ashiddique formulated the existence of 13 main principles of the Rule of Law (Rechtsstaat) that apply today.
+The 13 main principles are the main pillars that support the standing of a modern state so that it can be called a State of Law (The Rule of Law, or Rechtsstaat) in the true sense, namely (Asshiddique, 2006): Supremacy of Law.

-- 1. Equality before law - 2.
-Principles of Legality (Due Process of Law).
+- 1. Equality before law

+- 2. Principles of Legality (Due Process of Law).

 - 3. Limitation of Power.

 - 4. Independent mixed organ

 - 5. Free and Impartial Judiciary.

-- 6. State Administrative Court of the Republic of Croatia
+- 6. State Administrative Court.

 - 7. Constitutional Court.

-- 8. Human Rights Protection.
+- 8. Protection of Human Rights.

 - 9. Democratic (Democratische Rechtsstaat).

-- 10. Functioning as a means of realizing the goals of the state (welfare state).
+- 10. Functioning as a means of realizing the goals of the state (welfare echtsstaat).

 - 11. Transparency and Social Control.

-- 12. Belief in One True God.
+- 12. Believe in One True God.